nickspiess/nickspiess/README.md

 Hi, my name is Nick Spiess.
 I'm a 26 year old dev based in Colorado.

-I work primarily as an Automation Engineer and do freelance web development on the side, check out my portfolio site @ https://www.realnickspiess.io
+I work primarily as a QA Engineer and do freelance web development on the side, check out my portfolio site @ https://www.spiess.tech

 The main project I'm working on right now is a marathon training plan generator app.